bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 SHOULD return an error. [[ Editor's note: Or maybe just ignore this part of the interaction request? ]]

-The means by which the client will activate this URL is out of scope of this specification, but common methods include an HTTP redirect, launching a browser on the user's device, providing a scannable image encoding, and printing out a URL to an interactive console for the user to copy and paste into a browser.

 ~~~
 "interact": {
    "redirect": 255
 }
 ~~~

-If this interaction capability is supported for this client and request, the AS returns a redirect interaction response with short URL {{response-interact-redirect}}.
+If this interaction capability is supported for this RC and request, the AS returns a redirect interaction response with short URL {{response-interact-redirect}}.

 ### Open an Application-specific URL {#request-interact-app}

-If the client can open a URL associated with an application on the user's device, the client indicates this by sending the "app" field with boolean value "true".
-The means by which the client determines the application to open with this URL are out of scope of this specification.
+If the RC can open a URL associated with an application on the RQ's device, the RC indicates this by sending the "app" field with boolean value "true".
+The means by which the RC determines the application to open with this URL are out of scope of this specification.